CodeFoodPixels/lukeb.co.uk/src/posts/why-leedsjs-doesn-t-have-q-a-anymore.md

 title: Why LeedsJS Doesn't Have Q&A Anymore
 date: 2018-05-06 10:30:00
 tags:
-  - community
+  - Community
-  - meetups
+  - Meetups
-  - speaking
+  - Speaking
 ---

 The day before April's LeedsJS meetup, I decided to try not having Q&A after the talks in favour of encouraging people to come and chat to the speakers directly.
 There were a variety of reasons as to why I felt that this would be the best route, and it seems to have been a success!